The Dawn Of Academic Chemistry

 Just as things were ramping up, Hartmann gave up his chemistry professorship in 1621 to become his benefactor's personal doctor, which was likely more financially lucrative than being a chemistry professor, Frenking says.
 After Hartmann left his academic post, several decades passed before another chemistry professor was hired by the university.

-Researchers will congregate on Oct.
+Researchers congregated on Oct.
 30 in Marburg for a conference to celebrate the 400th anniversary.
-Gerhard Ertl, 2007 Chemistry Nobel Laureate, and Humboldt Foundation President Helmut Schwarz are among the high-profile scientists scheduled to give lectures at the session.
+Gerhard Ertl, 2007 Chemistry Nobel Laureate, and Humboldt Foundation President Helmut Schwarz were among the high-profile scientists scheduled to give lectures at the session.
 "I do hope that we as chemists are still as curious as our predecessors were," Schwarz tells C&EN.

-In keeping with one of Hartmann's lab regulations, attendees of the anniversary conference have to leave their swords behind for the occasion but are encouraged to speak about lab results openly.
+In keeping with one of Hartmann's lab regulations, attendees of the anniversary conference had to leave their swords behind for the occasion but were encouraged to speak about lab results openly.

 Join the conversation